RocketCraftingServer/rocket-craft-server/README.md

 In term of storage/ [public access for external clients], rocketcraftingserver depens on admin-panel!
 Also `npm run serve` will not delete `storage/` folder but `npm run build` will do.

 Do not use git or npm commands on your public server.
-Better is to build it local and then simple upload project.
+Better way is to build on local and then simple upload project.
 Do not use any dev tools on public server it is my personal advice.

 ![](https://github.com/zlatnaspirala/rocket-craft-server/blob/main/non-project-files/tutorial-steps/local-run-rocket-crafting-admin-panel.gif)